ezzatron/nvector-go/README.md

 		nvector.ZAxisNorth,
 	)

+	// Find the position C where the two paths intersect.

 	// SOLUTION:

+	// A convenient way to represent a great circle is by its normal vector (i.e.
+	// the normal vector to the plane containing the great circle).
+This normal
+	// vector is simply found by taking the cross product of the two n-vectors
+	// defining the great circle (path).
+Having the normal vectors to both paths,
-	// Find the intersection between the two paths, n_EC_E: cTmp := a1.Cross(a2).Cross(b1.Cross(b2))
+	// the intersection is now simply found by taking the cross product of the two
+	// normal vectors:
+	cTmp := a1.Cross(a2).Cross(b1.Cross(b2))

+	// Note that there will be two places where the great circles intersect, and
-	// n_EC_E_tmp is one of two solutions, the other is -n_EC_E_tmp.
-Select the
+	// thus two solutions are found.
+Selecting the solution that is closest to
-	// one that is closest to n_EA1_E, by selecting sign from the dot product
+	// e.g. a1 can be achieved by selecting the solution that has a positive dot
-	// between n_EC_E_tmp and n_EA1_E:
+	// product with a1 (or the mean position from Example 7 could be used instead
+	// of a1):
 	c := cTmp.Scale(math.Copysign(1, cTmp.Dot(a1)))

-	// When displaying the resulting position for humans, it is more convenient
-	// to see lat, long:
+	// Use human-friendly outputs:
 	gc := nvector.ToGeodeticCoordinates(c, nvector.ZAxisNorth)

 	fmt.Printf(
-		"Intersection: lat, long = %.8f, %.8f deg\n",
+		"Intersection: lat, lon = %.8f, %.8f deg\n",
 		nvector.Degrees(gc.Latitude),
 		nvector.Degrees(gc.Longitude),
 	)

 	// Output:
-	// Intersection: lat, long = 74.16344802, 180.00000000 deg
+	// Intersection: lat, lon = 74.16344802, 180.00000000 deg
 }
 ```